Ryan Field (stadium)

-Ryan Field is a stadium in the central United States, located in Evanston, Illinois, a suburb north of Chicago.
-Near the campus of Northwestern University, it is primarily used for American football, and is the home field of the Northwestern Wildcats of the Big Ten Conference.
-It is the only FBS stadium without permanent lighting, and its current seating capacity is 47,130.
+Ryan Field has been the name of two stadiums in the central United States, located in Evanston, Illinois, a suburb north of Chicago near the campus of Northwestern University.
+Both the current and former stadiums' primary use is American football, and, aside from a brief construction period in 2024 and 2025, serve as the home field of the Northwestern Wildcats of the Big Ten Conference.